Sustainable House in Taos, NM

 Artisan Farmers: On the Road in Farm Country

-Take one food producer and farming specialist: Lisa Fox of Southwest Chutney.
+Artisan Farmers: On the Road in Farm Country Take one food producer and farming specialist: Lisa Fox of Southwest Chutney.
 Add one writer: Richard Harris, author of 41 books, most of them travel guides.
 Stir, blend, and send them out to tell the story of New Mexico’s farmers.
-The resulting dish was the book Artisan Farming: Lessons, Lore, and Recipes.
+The resulting … Continue reading

 From Seed to Plate: Cafe Pasqual’s Santa Fe